Pan appears in an aspect ratio of approximately 2.40:1 on this Blu-ray Disc. The film offered a good transfer.

 With lots of action on display, the soundscape offered plenty of room for information to emanate from the various speakers, and it used those chances well.
 The mix delivered lots of auditory material that spread out across the speakers in a satisfying manner and that blended together nicely.

 This meant an active track.
 The surrounds worked as nearly equal partners and kept the mix humming.
 The action/flying scenes fared best, but plenty of other lively moments made this a consistently positive soundfield.

 Audio quality also satisfied.
 Speech was natural and concise, while music sounded peppy and full.
 Effects turned into the primary factor, and those elements appeared accurate and vivid.
 I thought this became an active, involving mix.

-All the extras show up on the 2D disc, and we start with an audio commentary: with director Joe Wright.
+As we head to extras, we start with an audio commentary: with director Joe Wright.
 He provides a running, screen-specific look at story/character areas, stunts and action, cast and performances, sets and production design, visual effects, editing, and connected areas.

 Wright brings us a consistently good but not great chat.
 He touches on all the appropriate subjects but there’s just something missing from the result.
 While enjoyable and informative enough, the track never turns into anything really strong.

 Four featurettes follow.
 Never Grow Up: The Legend of Pan goes for 10 minutes, 50 seconds and offers info from Wright, screenwriter Jason Fuchs, producers Greg Berlanti, Sarah Schechter and Paul Webster, Peter Pan historian/playwright Piers Chater Robinson, and actors Garrett Hedlund, Rooney Mara, Levi Miller, and Hugh Jackman.
 “Legend” looks at the source work and its adaptation for Pan.
 Despite some fluffy moments, the program gives us a pretty good exploration of the subject matter.